0xPolygonHermez/zkevm-node/docs/config-file/node-config-doc.md

 **Default:** `"12h0m0s"`

-**Description:** FrequencyToCheckTxsForDelete is frequency with which txs will be checked for deleting
+**Description:** DeletePoolTxsCheckInterval is frequency with which txs will be checked for deleting

 **Examples:**